-Diego Maradona’s life, like others who have fought their way out of extreme poverty to stand with the world at their feet, has followed a story arc that has included many profound lows to go along with the highs.
+Diego Maradona’s life, like others who fought their way out of extreme poverty to stand with the world at their feet, followed a story arc that has included many profound lows to go along with the highs.

 Daniel Arcucci, sports editor of La Nacion told the Associated Press, “Everything about Maradona is exaggerated — the good and the bad.

 During his career, he certainly found himself in trouble with the authorities often enough.

 From the time he arrived in Europe to play with Barcelona, his cockiness and refusal to back down from a fight saw him clash with the club’s management.